The salt of the earth – in Washington.

 As a consumer, you’d think cities like Salt Lake City or Salzburg would be the big providers of salt.
 But truth be told, the world’s largest seller of salt – at least the gourmet variety – is in Washington State.
 Leave it to the foodies in Washington to turn a fairly pedestrian commodity – salt – into a worldwide phenomenon that has spawned 110 kinds of artisan salt to date.
 Best of all, it’s so popular it doesn’t just sell by the shaker-load, but the truckload.

-Founded in 2001, SaltWorks ships its gourmet salts to food processors, restaurants, grocery stores, salt mill makers and spice companies around the world.
-At any given time, the company has three million tons of salt available at its 130,000 square-foot warehouse in Woodinville, a suburban enclave of Seattle.
+Founded in 2001 in a spare bedroom, SaltWorks ships its gourmet salts to food processors, restaurants, grocery stores, salt mill makers and spice companies around the world.
+At any given time, the company has three million tons of salt available at its 130,000 square-foot warehouse in Woodinville, a suburban enclave of Seattle, which can store twice that amount if needed.
+Even so, the company says it will outgrow this facility and a new one will be needed in another two years to keep up with demand.

 Even though its products lead the way in the gourmet and artisan salt market, don’t think for a moment that the company is taking it easy.
 The company’s co-owners, Mark Zoske and Naomi Novotny, as well as their seasoned experts, travel the globe, searching for new flavor profiles while keeping a close eye on ever-changing food trends.